stevegraham/em-rspec/README.md

 # How it works

-As mentioned before, before the spec is run, a reactor loop is setup, and a callback to teardown the loop on the next tick of the reactor loop is created.
+As mentioned before, before the spec is run, a reactor loop is setup, and a callback to teardown the loop when your example finishes execution is created.
-This is an important point to consider because if you do any asynchronous i/o operations, your code will not be tested because the reactor loop is running precisely one tick.
+This is an important point to consider because if you do any asynchronous i/o operations, your code will not be tested, because your code will likely have finished execution before the i/o operation is complete.
 It is an antipattern to actually hit the network in your tests and what you should do is mock out i/o calls to return immediately, e.g. http calls with [webmock](https://github.com/bblimke/webmock).

 This is how your examples are run with em-rspec:

 - Set up reactor loop
-- Set callback to tear down reactor loop on the next tick
+- Set callback to tear down reactor loop when spec is finished
 - Wrap example in fiber
 - Run before each block
 - Run example
 - Run after each block
-- Crank reactor loop and tear it down.
+- Tear down reactor loop

 &copy; 2011 Stevie Graham